MutazAlajlan/Python_update_json_date/README.md

-# Python_update_json_date
-Update the date value of the JSON file using python
+# using Python to update the date value of the JSON file.